 The FOG extraction continues intermittently on a 24-hour cycle.
-Waste FOG can be collected in a disposable container (such as a used milk bottle) and put with other rubbish collection or alternatively, a washable collection container can be used.
+Waste FOG can be collected in a disposable container (such as a plastic ice cream container) and put with other rubbish collection or alternatively, a washable collection container can be used.

-Where can the Grease Boss be used?
+Where can the Grease Boss G5 Combi be used?

-The Grease Boss is specifically designed for under bench operation in commercial kitchens.
-The Grease Boss is typically used when:
+The Grease Boss G5 is specifically designed for Combi Ovens.
+It has a low profile to accommodate typically low Combi Oven outlets.
+The G5 is typically used when:

-- There is no room for an external passive trap or plumbing to an external trap is not practical.

-- Under bench height space is restricted.

-- There are self-cleaning ovens1.
+- Where there is no room for an external passive trap or plumbing to an external trap is not practical - Where under bench height space is restricted. - Where there are self-cleaning ovens

-- There are dishwashers and other fixtures2.